 This morning meet up with your guide for a drive to the famous Cu Chi tunnels 47 miles (75km) northwest of Ho Chi Minh City.
 This strategic 124 miles (200km) network of tunnels played an important role during Vietnam's war for independence in allowing the North Vietnamese to maintain a military presence in South Vietnam virtually undetected for many years.
 Today take the opportunity to see how these soldiers lived underground, what they ate, and what kinds of booby traps they used to ward of invaders into their private underground world.

 Mid-day return to Ho Chi Minh City for your flight to Pleiku this afternoon.
-Upon arrival drive 30 miles (50kms) to Kon Tum.
-Check in to your hotel and freshen up before your new guide takes you for dinner at a favorite local restaurant.
+Upon arrival, your guide and driver will transfer you 30 miles (50kms) to Kon Tum.
+Check in to your hotel and enjoy the remainder of the day at your leisure.

 Day 4 Bahnar Village Biking